Technology Maintenance Day Policy

 Information Technology Services (ITS), in conjunction with the academic community of Binghamton University, has identified two days each calendar year for major maintenance of technology systems called Technology Maintenance Days.

 Maintenance days allow preventive maintenance, critical upgrades and the deployment of new or upgraded tools and services.
-Generally, preventive maintenance and critical upgrades are required to avoid security risk and/or potential loss of service.
-Already, ITS performs maintenance on campus systems from 5-8 a.m.
+Generally, preventive maintenance and critical upgrades are required to avoid security risk and/or unplanned loss of service.
+Already, ITS performs routine maintenance on campus systems from 5-8 a.m.
 Tuesdays and Thursdays.
-However, the extended maintenance window afforded by the maintenance days allows appropriate time to address concerns with core systems and/or technology architecture.
+However, the extended window afforded by Technology Maintenance Day allows the time needed to address concerns with core systems and/or technology architecture.
+Technology Maintenance Day is scheduled during a business day for several reasons:

 Some systems may be upgraded during times outside of the Technology Maintenance Day process (e.g. Banner upgrades).
 These planned maintenance days will be negotiated via the governance processes associated with those services.